Cranbrook/Canadian Rockies International Airport

 📖 Plain English Explanation:

 This is the base forecast condition.
-Winds will be variable in direction at 3kt.
+Winds from the East-Southeast (110°) at 6 kt.
 Visibility will be excellent at more than 6SM.
-Overcast skies at 800 feet.
-Instrument Flight Rules (IFR) conditions - instrument flying required.
+Scattered clouds at 4000 feet, Broken clouds at 8000 feet.
+Conditions will be suitable for Visual Flight Rules (VFR) operations.

 Visibility